tedztar/mcstatusbot/README.md

 ## Usage

-- `/status [server|ip]` - Displays the current status and active players for any server
+- `/status [server|ip] [type]` - Displays the current status and active players for any server.
+Optionally specify if the server type is bedrock / java
-- `/monitor ip [nickname]` - Create 2 voice channels that display the status of a Minecraft server and optionally set a nickname
+- `/monitor ip [nickname] [type]` - Create 2 voice channels that display the status of a Minecraft server and optionally set a nickname or a server type (bedrock / java)
 - `/nickname nickname [server]` - Change the nickname of a monitored Minecraft server
 - `/default server` - Set a server to be the default for all commands
 - `/unmonitor [server|all]` - Unmonitor the specified server or all servers